colah/ByronTrialNotes/day7.md

 * If you're not worried about using that evidence in court, you're not concerned about following the same procedures that one would need to follow if you were...
   *
 * It is your experience that once someone speaks to a lawyer, they tend to not be as willing to answer questions.
-  * P objects to question
+  * Prosecution objects to question
-  * J allows
+  * Judge allows
   * Kevin doesn't follow up
 * Don't tell him about his right to speak to a lawyer...
   * Yes.